BirkanGokbag/ReactJSTutorial/README.md

 ## React App
 The React app was a combination of all of these above sections into a single demonstration of React's capabilities.
-To view this demonstration go to this link: https://github.com/cse3901-osu-2018au/An-ErrorOccured-Tech-Tasks-I-II/tree/master/tutorial and download the source code.
+To view this demonstration go to this link: https://github.com/cse3901-osu-2018au/An-Error-Occured-Tech-Tasks-I-II/tree/master/tutorial and download the source code.
 Follow the instructions in the tutorial readme to run this demo in a web browser.

 ## Contributions
 Alyssa Langhals: Wrote the section for React components and JSX.

 Berkay Kaplan: Explained how to get the values from the form and the usage of fetch.
-Created Berkay'sSection.md and this was used in formsAPI in the middleman website.
+Created Berkay's Section.md and this was used in formsAPI in the middleman website.

 Birkan Gokbag: Wrote the section for props, and state.